How to find a job in Australia?

 Do

-Do visit the various Australian job websites, some listed below, BEFORE deciding to emigrate to familiarise yourself with the job opportunities in your field.
+Do visit the various Australian job websites, some listed below, BEFORE deciding to emigrate to familiarise yourself with the job opportunities in your field and organising an Australian Style Resume from the Philippines to Australia.

 Do check eligibility and, where possible, apply for your permanent residence visas first is very important.
-That is why we suggest you attend our SkillSelect Visa Assessment Seminars.
-Prospective employers will ask about your immigration status and having your residence visas (or at least being knowledgeable about the application process) is a “prerequisite” for many Australian job vacancies.
+That is why we suggest you attend our on-line SkillSelect Visa Assessment.
+Prospective employers will ask about your immigration status and having your residence visas (or at least being knowledgeable about the application process) is a “prerequisite”, for many Australian job vacancies.

-Do research the kinds of networks available in the area you plan to live.
+Do research the kinds of networks available in the area you plan to live in.

 Do start applying for advertised job vacancies from OVERSEAS, but only 1 to 12 weeks before a possible start date or a visit to Australia.

-Do send an Australian Style covering letter of application and Australian Style C.V. or Resume to EVERY potential employer and recruitment agent in the region of Australia you intend settling in to let them know that you are available.
-RESPALL (Migration) Australia (myRMA) covers these points during their seminars in the Philippines.
-Use www.yellowpages.com.au to locate employer details as well.
+Do send electronically an Australian Style covering letter of application and Australian Style C.V. or Resume to EVERY potential employer and recruitment agent in the region of Australia you intend settling in to let them know that you are available.
+RESPALL (Migration) Australia (myRMA) covers these points during our on-line assessment sessions in the Philippines.

-Do prepare and write a Resume or C.V. in an Australian style and write a short but clear covering letter indicating your visa status ahead.
+Do prepare and write an Australian style Resume or C.V. and write a short but clear covering letter indicating your visa status, ahead.

 Do prepare your testimonials and referees in advance.
 If possible, include Australian referees.